 If you think it rained more than usual this year, you’re right.

-The data is in on Chicago flooding in 2021.
+The data is in on Chicago flooding in 2022.
 The city broke rainfall records.
-June will be remembered for dramatic scenes of Chicago streets closed due to flooding.
-Basements all across the city and suburbs flooded in 2021.
+September will be remembered for dramatic scenes of Chicago sewer water shooting up like geysers.
+Basements all across the city and suburbs flooded in 2022.

 You can count on it happening again this year.